chaksseu/PicassoGen/README.md

 Configuration settings are managed in the `configs` directory.
 Key settings include image dimensions, model names, and paths for storing images and masks.

-### Utilities

-Utility functions for tasks such as downloading images are located in the `utils` directory.

-## Evaluation

-The effectiveness of PicassoGen was evaluated using two primary metrics:

-1. **Generative Numeracy**: Measures the accuracy of the number of objects generated compared to the prompt specifications.
-2. **Spatial Reasoning**: Evaluates the correctness of the relative positions of the generated objects.

-## References

-Detailed references and further reading can be found in the project report and presentation.

-For more information and detailed implementation, please refer to the project report and presentation available in the repository.

 ---